The heart is deceitful above all things, and desperately wicked: who can know it?

 A good man out of the good treasure of his heart bringeth forth that which is good; and an evil man out of the evil treasure of his heart bringeth forth that which is evil: for of the abundance of the heart his mouth speaketh.

-Now, I know that you know my heart on a certain matter–this matter.
-What’s yours?
+Now I know that you know my heart on this matter.
+What’s your heart’s understanding?